Shobika187/Ex1-AAI/README.md

 <H3> Experiment 1</H3>
 <H3>DATE:</H3>
+<H3>ENTER YOUR NAME : DHANASHREE M</H3>
+<H3>ENTER YOUR REGISTER NO: 212221230018</H3>
 <H1 ALIGN=CENTER> Implementation of Bayesian Networks</H1>

 ##  Aim :
 To create a bayesian Network for the given dataset in Python
 ## Algorithm:

 ### Step 1: